 CFA is, for the Regulatory Year 2014 only, the amount target revenue NPV shortfall or over recovery calculated for 2012 in accordance with schedule 4 of the Third Access Arrangement.

-FIDA is for 2014 only and is the estimated amount of the adjustment required for withdrawal tariffs to account for the 6 month of delay.

-SIDA is for 2015 only and is the correction to the FIDA.
-SIDA may be positive or negative.

 Notes:

 1. The best estimates of the CFA costs are included in the Non-Capital Costs (as defined in the Code) for the Fourth Access Arrangement Period, but the correct values for these factors will not be known until the first year of the Fourth Access Arrangement Period.